daveweb/NFC_Musicplayer/README.md

 # NFC_Musicplayer
-NFC/RFID NodeMCU music player(ESPHome) (with HA-NodeRed flow) This musicplayer plays Spotify URL's to my SONOS speakers The NFC tagid's are mapped with the SONOS URL's in a csv file.
+NFC/RFID NodeMCU music player(ESPHome) (with HA-NodeRed flow).
+This musicplayer plays Spotify URL's to my SONOS speakers.
+The NFC tagid's are mapped with the SONOS URL's in a csv file.

 Used hardware